JacksonBell/Mass-Defect-Calculator/README.md

 # Mass-Defect-Calculator
 Ever wanted to calculate Mass Defect?
-Me either, so I made this in order to do it for me :)
+Neither do I, so I made this in order to do it for me :)

 It's obviously not perfect and can be improved, so if you're able to make it better please do so